wojciech-stelmaszewski/Bot.Tests.Stories.Xunit/README.md

 ## Limitations

 At the moment test base classes are permitted only for dialogs returning object type.
+Story recorder used in this library does not allow to recognize user identity during conversation test.

 ## Usage